MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 You can take advantage of cloud and on-premises working together with a hyperconverged infrastructure platform in a public cloud.
 Your team can start building cloud skills with built-in integration to Azure infrastructure management services:

 - Azure Site Recovery for high availability and disaster recovery as a service (DRaaS).
-- Azure Monitor, a centralized hub to track what's happening across your applications, network, and infrastructure – with advanced analytics powered by AI.
+- Azure Monitor, a centralized hub to track what's happening across your apps, network, and infrastructure – with advanced analytics powered by AI.
 - Cloud Witness, to use Azure as the lightweight tie breaker for cluster quorum.
 - Azure Backup for offsite data protection and to protect against ransomware.
 - Azure Update Management for update assessment and update deployments for Windows VMs running in Azure and on-premises.